Sabrina (actress): Personal life

 In 1958, she was awarded an honorary D.Litt. by the University of Leeds.
-On 27 November 1967 Sabrina married Dr. Harold Melsheimer (born 11 June 1927 in Germany), a Hollywood gynaecologist and obstetrician.
+On 27 November 1967, she married Harold Melsheimer (born 11 June 1927 in Germany), a Hollywood gynaecologist and obstetrician.
 They divorced ten years later.

 In 2007, there were newspaper reports that Sabrina had become a hermit, "living in squalor" in a Spanish-style house on a street known as 'Smog Central', under the flightpath of Burbank Airport.
 Sabrina admitted that she was confined to the house due to back problems, but denied living in squalor.

 Having suffered from ill health for many years, partly owing to botched back surgery, she died of blood poisoning in 2016, at the age of 80.